 The Melbourne City website claims there are over 5,000 registered café-restaurants in the city that many now considered to be the world’s coffee capital.

-According to local girl Fiona Sweetman, who runs some of the Melbourne’s most engaging tours, there are now 3,500 café-restaurants in the city centre alone – many located in the elegant old shopping arcades and graffiti-clad alleyways she takes tourists through every day.
+According to local girl Fiona Sweetman, who runs some of Melbourne’s first and most engaging walking tours, there are now 3,500 café-restaurants in the city centre alone – many located in the elegant old shopping arcades and graffiti-clad alleyways she takes tourists through every day.

 Melbourne Cafe Culture – Early History

 “Because this is where the Italians started their community in Melbourne,” Fiona says to our small group of five on her Melbourne Cafe Culture Walk, to explain why we are starting where we are, gesturing to the grand European-style edifices around us built by the migrants credited with kick-starting Australia’s coffee obsession.

 “The former Southern Cross Hotel across the road was on the site of the Eastern Market, which was as big as Queen Victoria Market… this is where Italians came for opportunity, not always out of poverty,” she explains, as we start our stroll up the road.

 “They were the best builders, the best stonemasons, and they brought these curved arches and Renaissance influence to the architecture,” Fiona reveals, which partly explains why Melbourne is described as more Continental-European compared to Australia’s other more British-looking cities.
 They’re not only talking about coffee.